quicwg/base-drafts/draft-ietf-quic-http.md

 Setting the PUSH or PUSH_DEPENDENT flag causes the frame to identify a PUSH_PROMISE using a Push ID (see {{frame-push-promise}} for details).

-A PRIORITY frame MAY identify no request in the Prioritized Request field by using a stream ID of 0; as in {{!RFC7540}}, this makes the request dependent on the root of the dependency tree.

-A PRIORITY frame MAY identify a dependent stream with a stream ID of 0; as in
+A PRIORITY frame MAY identify a Stream Dependency with a stream ID of 0; as in
 {{!RFC7540}}, this makes the request dependent on the root of the dependency tree.

-Stream ID 0 and stream ID 1 cannot be reprioritized; an attempt to reprioritize these stream MUST be treated as a connection error of type HTTP_MALFORMED_PRIORITY.
+Stream ID 0 and stream ID 1 cannot be reprioritized.
+A Prioritized Request that identifies Stream 0 or 1 MUST be treated as a connection error of type HTTP_MALFORMED_PRIORITY.

 A PRIORITY frame that does not reference a request MUST be treated as a